A Most Unique Amsterdam Accommodation – Hotel de Windketel Review

 The top floor is reserved for the bedroom.
 As space is a premium the bathroom and shower have been cleverly incorporated to maximize size and comfort.
 Also to make sure you have a comfortable stay there is plenty of built-in cabinets for you to store luggage and clothing, making you feel right at home.
 Possibly my favorite feature is the ceiling windows which flood the room with natural light.

 Overall we had a fun, relaxing, and comfortable stay in this unique Amsterdam accommodation.
 It was easy to get to and easy to get away from when we wanted to see Amsterdam’s attractions.
 For those looking for a cute and different stay while in Amsterdam consider this little hotel.
-Aside from it being in a great location and having all the comforts of home, this building was saved and renovated with love from people who want you to enjoy their neighborhood as much as they do.
+Aside from it being in a great location and having all the comforts of home, this building was saved and renovated with love from people who want you to enjoy their neighbourhood as much as they do.

 Although I was provided a comfortable and complimentary night in the Hotel de Windketel, the experience, opinions, rest, and words are my own.